icewind1991/nextcloud-dev/README.md

 Docker image for [ownCloud][] for development

+This image pulls the ownCloud source from the host filesystem while maintaining a seperate config and data directory which makes it easy to test your local code in a clean ownCloud instance.

 The build instructions are tracked on [GitHub][this.project_github_url].
 Automated builds are hosted on [Docker Hub][this.project_docker_hub_url].